thycotic-ps/thycotic.secretserver/docs/commands/secrets/Find-TssSecret.md

 ```

 ### -ExtendedTypeId
-Return only secrets matching a certain extended type
+If not null, return only secrets matching the specified extended mapping type as defined on the secret's template.

 ```yaml
 Type: Int32